kcakar/Study-Redux/README.md

 * **Thunk**
     Thunk is a function that wraps an expression to delay its evaluation.
 In react-redux, it is a package that is used for async actions.

+* **Debounce**
+    Debouncing a function makes sure that you cant call the function too many times.
+This is done by waiting for a given time after the last call of the function and not executing it until then.
+This is necessary for functions with ajax calls. **Do not debounce functions with return values**.
+Change your implementation then.

 ## What you need
 * You need a default state
 * You need a reducer.
 It will update the state.
 It takes two variables.
 State and action.
 * You need a store.
 A store is where the state is saved.
 You pass the reducer to it.
 * You need a Provider.
 Pass the store to the Provider to make it available in every component.
 * You need to Connect each component you want to access the store using connect function.
+* You need to debounce every function with an ajax call.

 ## Packages
 * react-redux: